 The short answer is no. As a HAES and anti-oppressive therapist, I respect, celebrate, and honor body size diversity.
 In counseling, we will explore the cultural narratives reinforcing fatphobic, white supremacist ideals.
 These narratives are highly oppressive to individuals in diverse bodies and intersectionalities.
-I will support you in connecting to your body's innate needs, such as hunger cues and movement that you enjoy.
+I will support you in connecting to your body's innate needs, such as hunger cues and movements that you enjoy.
 However, the goal will not be intentional weight loss.
-Instead, the plan will be body neutrality, body acceptance, and radical self-love- if you feel up for it.
+Instead, the plan will be body neutrality, acceptance, and radical self-love- if you feel up for it.

 What if I need something more?

 The initial consultation can help us see if we are a good fit for each other and if outpatient services are the right level of care for you.
-If not, I can recommend other care, such as residential or other intensive treatment.
+If not, I can recommend other care, such as residential or intensive treatment.
 A different level of care is also an option during treatment if it is clinically appropriate.